lundjordan/release-census/how-tos/relpro.md

 ## 4. publish release

 ### why
-* updates are automatically published automatically by Balrog when the scheduled change created by release promotion hits its scheduled time and all required signoffs have been completed.
+* updates are automatically published by Balrog when the scheduled change created by release promotion hits its scheduled time and all required signoffs have been completed.

     * It is expected that RelEng and RelMan will sign off on the scheduled changes ahead